Jewish Messiah Prophecy Reveals the Hebrew Messiah

 Introduction: Why Study Jewish Messiah Prophecy?

-The Tanakh, or Jewish Bible, was written by God to man.
+The Tanakh, or Judaism Bible, was written by God to man.
 It is divinely inspired.
 God told select prophets what to write.
 How do we know that?
 Because only the Tanakh has prophecies written hundreds of years before their fulfillment.
 Many have already been fulfilled and some are yet future.
 Many of these prophecies concern the Messiah.

 It is prophecy which sets the Tanakh above all other writings.
 No other writings contain 100% accurate predictions because they are NOT divinely inspired as the Tanakh is.
 Only God can write about future events that happen exactly as predicted!